 As someone who’s favourite Zelda game is Majora’s mask, I was hella tempted to include it on this list for its creepy atmosphere, clever time mechanics and creative dungeons.
-Ultimately, I do concede that it isn’t better than Ocarina of Time per se..
-Link to the Past however is a firm improvement on its predecessors for several reasons.
+Ultimately, I do concede that it doesn’t improve on Ocarina of Time per se.. but Link to the Past is a firm improvement on its predecessors for several reasons.

 Almost every early Zelda game had unique innovations, but Link to the Past offered some of the most important introductions both to mechanics and lore that would become standard throughout the series.
-Where would we be without items like the Master Sword or heartpeices, or locations such as Kakariko Village or Lake Hylia.
-It was the first game to give dungeons their temple feel, with distinctly different themes and it introduced the idea of the Dark World that formed the basis of so many future iterations.
+Where would we be without items like the Master Sword and heartpeices, or locations such as Kakariko Village and Lake Hylia.
+It was the first game to give dungeons their distinctly different temple themes and it introduced the idea of the Dark World that formed the basis of so many future iterations.
 Even the logo debuted here.

 It’s one of the greatest video games of all time and its monumental success inspired so many more incredible adventures through Hyrule.

 - Pokémon Gold and Silver

 The original Pokémon Gameboy adventures weren’t just beloved – they created a legacy and an obsession that swept the world, across anime, toys and collectables.
 Since then we’ve had multiple pocket monster adventures each generation, and with so many entrants to the series it’s difficult to imagine the game without some of the innovations introduced in the very first real sequel; Gold and Silver.